thomasbjeldbak/dynaway-homework-tspto-public/README.md

 **In case you need help or have any comments feel free to reach out to me at jkr@dynaway.com**

-Follow the instructions in the next section get your project set up properly.
+Follow the instructions in the next section to get your project set up properly.
 Creating a commit for each of the tasks is suggested.
 Get back to us once you're confident with your code and remember - it is the quality of your code and the way you approach the problems that matters the most, not whether you've completed all the tasks and how fast! 😉

 ## Getting started
 0. Fork the repository